How to Find A Headhunter?

 Use Twitter

-You can search on Twitter for "hiring now" or "recruiter looking for" will give the searching result of many profiles related to your industry.
+On Twitter, search for "hiring now" or "recruiter looking for."
+You'll see many profiles related to your industry.

 Use Facebook